bvinoth186/notes/Azure.md

 	- AWS ELastic Bean Stalk
 	- Google app Engine
 	- windows Azure
+  - Responsibilities
+    - User
+	  - Responsible for the development of their own applications.
+	- Cloud Provider
+	  - Responsible for operating system management, and network and service configuration.

 - SAAS
   - Connects to cloud based apps over Internet